Why Are Birth Doulas So Darn Picky?

 Now let’s look at the emotional and physical hardship of being a doula.
 While modern society is committed to alleviating pain – physical or emotional pain, doulas are the only caregivers on Earth to accept pain, embrace it, and work through it.
 Supporting our clients throughout labor contractions by containing their pains, doubts, fears and moments of crisis and despair takes its emotional toll.
 In addition, providing massages and physically supporting our clients’ bodies as they change positions, for an average of eight hours, is physically exhausting.
 On top of it all, we often deal with these challenges during night time, or at the end of an active day.
 And when medical complications arise, we coach our clients towards making an informed and mindful decision, empowering them to demand patient-centered care and not give up on their birth vision too fast.

 As a seasoned birth doula and a doula trainer, I get it, I really do!
 And at the same time, I still find myself being drawn to those clients who “try for a natural birth but are open to…epidural”.
 Perhaps it’s because I’m a dinosaur in the doula community, but for me, there is a special reward, a triumph, in leading that birthing client, who wants the natural childbirth because she sees the value in it, but is being honest about her doubt in her strength and abilities to be with pain.
-Leading this mother all the way to an unmedicated and healthy birth, looking into her wide-open eyes and her joyous expression when she says: ”I DID IT!” is so rewarding for me.
+Leading this birth giver all the way to an unmedicated and healthy birth, looking into her wide-open eyes and her joyous expression when she says: ”I DID IT!” is so rewarding for me.
 It empowers me as a woman, a doula, and a doula trainer.

 Latest posts by Neri Life-Choma (see all)